lance-gg/lance/docs/MyFirstGame.md

 hit a paddle.
 We will also need to respond to the user's up/down inputs.

 ### src/common/MyGameEngine.js
 The MyGameEngine class implements the actual logic of the game.
-First add the objects we created at the top of the file:
+First add the objects we created, and some constants, at the top of the file:

 ```javascript
 const Paddle = require('./Paddle');